 The City of Karratha’s Wastewater Network is a large-scale water distribution system that supplies treated recycled water sourced from the Water Corporation’s wastewater treatment plants (WWTPs) to a number of grassed open space areas within the City of Karratha.

-The City of Karratha, in association with the Water Corporation, LandCorp and Pindan, are upgrading the existing netwrok to provide an improved and sustainable recycled water supply to all existing and future planned open green spaces throughout Karratha.
+The City of Karratha, in association with the Water Corporation, LandCorp and Pindan, upgraded the existing network to provide an improved and sustainable recycled water supply, which reduced the reliance on potable water.

 The project is funded through the State Government’s Royalties for Regions Pilbara Cities fund, administered by the Pilbara Development Commission, Water Corporation LandCorp, Pindan and the City of Karratha.

-For more information about this project please contact the City on 08 9186 8555 or email@example.com
+For further information please contact the City on 08 9186 8555 or email@example.com.